 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Harding, approximately 58% of students took out student loans averaging $7,708 a year.
-That adds up to $30,832 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Harding, approximately 59% of students took out student loans averaging $7,378 a year.
+That adds up to $29,512 over four years for those students.

 Location of Harding University